gvwilson/thirdbit/src/fiction/iffy/index.md

 He closed his eyes as his tech reconnected with the world.
 "Slow missiles," he said,
 his eyes flickering under his lids as he absorbed the information.
-"Probably disguised as rats and raccoons until they got close to their targets."
+"Probably disguised as rats and gulls until they got close to their targets."
 His shoulders slumped slightly.
 "Eleven casualties confirmed,
 but there will be more under the rubble."